S3N4T0R-0X0/APTs-Adversary-Simulation/README.md

 ## 🎯 Simulated APT Groups

 The naming convention for APT groups follows CrowdStrike's taxonomy.
-Below is the complete list of simulated threat actors:
+Below is the complete list of simulated APT Groups:

 | **Country of Origin** | Russia 🇷🇺            | China 🇨🇳               | North Korea 🇰🇵        | Iran 🇮🇷              |
 |-----------------------|-----------------------|-------------------------|------------------------|----------------------|